yellowbean/AbsBox/docs/source/library.rst

 Self host & Cloud host
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 There is a public ``Deal Library`` instance hosted on the cloud.
-User can also host his/her own instance of the ``Deal Library`` on own server with commerial terms.
+User can also host his/her own instance of the ``Deal Library`` on own server with commerial terms ( check with :ref:`Email & Slack`).

 Tutorial